$\lambda$-matchability in cubic graphs: Cubic graphs and

 \begin{lemma} \hypertarget{parity lemma}{{\sc [Parity Lemma]}}

 For a graph $G$, if $X$ is any subset of $V(G)$ whose each member has odd degree, then: \begin{eqnqed} |\partial(X)| ~\equiv~ |X|~(\rm{mod}~2) \end{eqnqed} \end{lemma}

-In their recent work, Chen, Lu and Zhang \cite{clz25} study \lmity\ in cubic graphs.
+In their recent work, Chen, Lu and Zhang \cite{clz25,clz25corr} study \lmity\ in cubic graphs.
 In particular, they establish constant lower bounds on the number of \lm\ vertices in \con2 nonbipartite cubic graphs; we shall mention their results in more detail in due course.
-Their work relies on the equivalent definition that a vertex $v$ of a \cc2 $G$ is \lm\ if $G \neq \Theta$ and $G-v-N(v)$ is matchable; in fact, they consider only simple graphs, and they refer to such a vertex as a \emph{nice} vertex.
-In this paper, we exploit our viewpoint stated above in terms of spanning subgraphs and \paritylemma\ to obtain stronger lower bounds that feature matching-theoretic parameters that arise from the work of Lov\'asz \cite{lova87}.
+Their work relies on the equivalent definition that a vertex $v$ of a \cc2 $G$ is \lm\ if \mbox{$G-v-N(v)$} is matchable, provided $G$ is not $\Theta$ shown in \cref{fig: theta}; in fact, they consider only simple graphs, and they refer to such a vertex as a \emph{nice} vertex.
+In this paper, we exploit our viewpoint stated above in terms of spanning subgraphs and \paritylemma\ to obtain stronger lower bounds that feature matching-theoretic invariants that arise from the work of Lov\'asz \cite{lova87}.

 It is worth noting that other researchers have stumbled upon \lmity\ in their investigations pertaining to perfect matchings.
 For instance, Kr\'al, Sereni and Steibitz \cite{kss09} used them to establish that every \cc2 has at least $\frac{n}{2}$ perfect matchings.